Project finance: Origin

 Limited recourse lending was used to finance maritime voyages in ancient Greece and Rome.
-Its use in infrastructure projects dates to the development of the Panama Canal, and was widespread in the US oil and gas industry during the early 20th century.
+Its use in infrastructure projects dates back to the development of the Panama Canal and was widespread in the U.S. oil and gas industry during the early 20th century.
 However, project finance for high-risk infrastructure schemes originated with the development of the North Sea oil fields in the 1970s and 1980s.
-Such projects were previously accomplished through utility or government bond issuances, or other traditional corporate finance structures.
+Such projects were previously undertaken through utility or government bond issuances, or other traditional corporate finance structures.

 Project financing in the developing world peaked around the time of the Asian financial crisis, but the subsequent downturn in industrializing countries was offset by growth in the OECD countries, causing worldwide project financing to peak around 2000.
-The need for project financing remains high throughout the world as more countries require increasing supplies of public utilities and infrastructure.
+The need for project financing remains high worldwide, as more countries require increasing supplies of public utilities and infrastructure.
 In recent years, project finance schemes have become increasingly common in the Middle East, some incorporating Islamic finance.

-The new project finance structures emerged primarily in response to the opportunity presented by long term power purchase contracts available from utilities and government entities.
-These long term revenue streams were required by rules implementing PURPA.
+The new project finance structures emerged primarily in response to the opportunity presented by long-term power purchase contracts available from utilities and government entities.
+These long-term revenue streams were required by rules implementing PURPA.
 The policy resulted in further deregulation of electric generation and, significantly, international privatization following amendments to the Public Utilities Holding Company Act in 1994.
-The structure has evolved and forms the basis for energy and other projects throughout the world.
+The structure has evolved and now forms the basis for energy and other projects throughout the world.